envoyproxy/envoy-tools/csds-client/README.md

 * ***-monitor_interval***: the interval of sending requests in monitor mode (e.g. 500ms, 2s, 1m, ...)
    * If this flag is not specified, the client will run only once.
    * If this flag is specified and the interval is greater than 0, the client will run continuously and send request based on the interval.
 Use `Ctrl+C` to exit.
+* ***-visualization***: option to visualize the relationship between xDS resources
+   * If this flag is not specified, the visualization mode is off by default
+   * The client will generate a `.dot` file and save it as `config_graph.dot`, then it will open the browser window automatically to show the graph parsed by dot.
+   * Each xDS node shown in the graph is labelled by index (e.g. LDS0, RDS0, RDS1,...) to make the graph more clear.
+The real name of xDS resource in config will show when the user hovers the mouse over each node.
+   * If **the visualization mode** and **the monitor mode** are enabled together, the client will only save graph dot data for the latest response without opening the browser to avoid frequent pop-ups of the browser due to short monitor interval.

 ## Output
 ```